-16. SARPE Process (Student At Risk of Permanent Exclusion)
+17. SARPE Process (Student At Risk of Permanent Exclusion)

-The school recognises that if a student is excluded as a consequence of their behaviour (Internal, or External) there is an increased risk of permanent exclusion.
+The school recognises that if a student is suspended as a consequence of their behaviour (Including internal suspensions) there is an increased risk of permanent exclusion.
 The SARPE process is in place to help lower the risk of a student being permanently excluded and monitor their progress.
 By communicating this information families are fully informed about the risk to education and what is required to deescalate from this situation.
 There are 3 levels of increasing seriousness.